Promotion of Sustainability Management

 2. Annual frequency of labor-management consultations relating to working hours

-3. Operational achievement ratio of standard for number of days of paid leave taken annually
+3. Operational achievement rate of standard for number of days of paid leave taken annually

 1. 100%